- Emergency preparedness

 - Travel safety

 Given the geography and high elevation, the Burnaby campus is more susceptible to snow and severe weather that can affect campus operations.
 The Vancouver and Surrey campuses may also experience severe weather but are not as susceptible to operational disruptions as the Burnaby campus.

 Know before you go

-Before you head out to the Burnaby, Vancouver, or Surrey campuses, get the latest information regarding campus conditions and class statuses:
+Before you head out to any SFU campus, get the latest information regarding conditions and class statuses:

 - Dress appropriately for the weather.

 - Choose main access paths when walking on campus and use indoor travel routes as much as possible